chrisconlon/Grad-IO/README.md

 - A helpful reference but used only in Part 4.

 Topics (in order):

-Part 1: Old things: Cournot, Bertrand, SCP Paradigm, Conjectural Variations
+1. Old things: Cournot, Bertrand, SCP Paradigm, Conjectural Variations

-Part 2: Homogenous Products / The Simultaneity Problem: From Working (1927) to Angrist, Imbens, Graddy (2000).
+2. Homogenous Products / The Simultaneity Problem: From Working (1927) to Angrist, Imbens, Graddy (2000).

-Part 3: Demand Models: Intro and Representative Agents
+3. Demand Models: Intro and Representative Agents

-Part 4: Statistical Models of Differentiated Products (Train 2003).
+4. Statistical Models of Differentiated Products (Train 2003).

-Part 5: IV Models of Differentiated Products (Berry 1994 and BLP 1995).
+5. IV Models of Differentiated Products (Berry 1994 and BLP 1995).

-Part 6: Welfare Effects in Differentiated Products Markets.
+6. Welfare Effects in Differentiated Products Markets.

-Part 7: Pricing, Mergers and Unilateral Efffects
+7. Pricing, Mergers and Unilateral Efffects

-Part 8: Conduct and Collusion
+8. Conduct and Collusion

-Part 9: Dynamic Discrete Choice Models: (Rust 1987) (Hotz and Miller 1993)
+9. Dynamic Discrete Choice Models: (Rust 1987) (Hotz and Miller 1993)

-Part 10: Dynamic Discrete Choice Models: Persisence and Unobserved Heterogeneity
+10. Dynamic Discrete Choice Models: Persisence and Unobserved Heterogeneity

-Part 11: Dynamic Demand: Durable Goods and Storable Goods
+11. Dynamic Demand: Durable Goods and Storable Goods

-Part 12: Dynamic Demand: Learning and Experience Goods
+12. Dynamic Demand: Learning and Experience Goods

-Part 13: Network Effects and Switching Costs
+13. Network Effects and Switching Costs

-Part 14: Two Period Entry Models
+14. Two Period Entry Models

-Part 15: Partial Identification and Moment Inequalities
+15. Partial Identification and Moment Inequalities